koriinkpen/Interact2019_AI-HCI/README.md

 This workshop will focus on three sub-themes related to Human + AI Collaboration:

 1.  **Integrating Artificial and Human Intelligence**: AI systems and humans both have unique abilities and are typically better at certain complementary tasks than others.
-For instance, while AI systems can summarize voluminous data to identify latent patterns, humans can ex-tract meaningful, relatable, and theoretically grounded insights from such patterns.
-What kind of research designs or problems are most amenable to and would benefit the most from combining artificial and human intelli-gence?
+For instance, while AI systems can summarize voluminous data to identify latent patterns, humans can extract meaningful, relatable, and theoretically grounded insights from such patterns.
+What kind of research designs or problems are most amenable to and would benefit the most from combining artificial and human intelligence?
 What challenges might surface in attempting to do so?
 How do issues of trust and accountability impact results \[5, 7\]?

-2.  **Collaborative Decision Making:** How can we harness the best of humans and algorithms to make better de-cisions than either alone?
-How do we ensure that when there is a human-in-the-loop—such as in complex or life-changing decision-making—they re-main critical and meaningful, while creating and maintaining an enjoyable user experience?
-Where is the line between decision support anticipating the needs of the user and it removing the user’s ability to bring in novel, qualita-tive critical knowledge to enable the system’s goals?
+2.  **Collaborative Decision Making:** How can we harness the best of humans and algorithms to make better decisions than either alone?
+How do we ensure that when there is a human-in-the-loop—such as in complex or life-changing decision-making—they remain critical and meaningful, while creating and maintaining an enjoyable user experience?
+Where is the line between decision support anticipating the needs of the user and it removing the user’s ability to bring in novel, qualitative critical knowledge to enable the system’s goals?

 3.  **Explainable and Explorable AI**: What does the human need to effectively utilize AI insights?
 How can users explore AI systems’ results and logic to identify failure modes that might not be easy to spot?
 Examples might be undesirable impacts on latent groups not corresponding to categories in the dataset \[6\], difficult-to-spot changes (‘concept drift’), or feedback loops in the socio-technical phenomena the AI system is modelling over time \[2\].

 ## Organisers

-**[Dr. Tom Gross](http://www.tomgross.net/)** is full professor and chair of Human-Computer Interaction at the Faculty of Infor-mation Systems and Applied Computer Science of the University of Bamberg, Ger-many.
+**[Dr. Tom Gross](http://www.tomgross.net/)** is full professor and chair of Human-Computer Interaction at the Faculty of Information Systems and Applied Computer Science of the University of Bamberg, Germany.
 His research interests are particularly in the fields of Computer-Supported Cooperative Work, Human-Computer Interaction, and Ubiquitous Computing.
 He has participated in and coordinated activities in various national and international research projects and is a member of the IFIP Technical Committee on ‘Human Computer Interaction’ (TC.13).
 He has been conference co-chair and organiser of many international conferences.

-**[Dr. Kori Inkpen](https://www.microsoft.com/en-us/research/people/kori/)** is a Principal Researcher at Microsoft, where she is a member of the Microsoft Re-search AI team.
-Dr. Inkpen’s research interests are focused on Human+AI Collabora-tion to enhance decision making, particularly in high-impact social contexts which inevitably delves into issues of Bias and Fairness.
+**[Dr. Kori Inkpen](https://www.microsoft.com/en-us/research/people/kori/)** is a Principal Researcher at Microsoft, where she is a member of the Microsoft Research AI team.
+Dr. Inkpen’s research interests are focused on Human+AI Collaboration to enhance decision making, particularly in high-impact social contexts which inevitably delves into issues of Bias and Fairness.
 Kori has been a core member of the CHI community for over 20 years.
 Prior to joining Microsoft she was a Professor of Computer Science at Dalhousie University and Simon Fraser University.

-**[Dr. Brian Y. Lim](http://brianlim.net/)** is an assistant professor in the Department of Computer Science at the National Uni-versity of Singapore.
+**[Dr. Brian Y. Lim](http://brianlim.net/)** is an assistant professor in the Department of Computer Science at the National University of Singapore.
 He is leading the NUS Ubicomp Lab, where he and his team design, develop, and evaluate needs-driven infocomm technologies to address new societal challenges, such as urban systems, sustainability and energy management, healthcare and well-being.
-He has conducted research in intelligent systems across multiple modalities (IoT sensors, mobile interfaces, web and dashboards) and multi-ple scales (smartphones, smart homes, and smart cities).
-This allows me to develop impactful technological solutions for multiple domains, and to translate these inno-vations from the lab to society.
+He has conducted research in intelligent systems across multiple modalities (IoT sensors, mobile interfaces, web and dashboards) and multiple scales (smartphones, smart homes, and smart cities).
+This allows me to develop impactful technological solutions for multiple domains, and to translate these innovations from the lab to society.

 **[Michael Veale](https://michae.lv)** is a doctoral researcher in responsible public sector machine learning at the Dept. of Science, Technology, Engineering & Public Policy at University College London.
 His work spans HCI, law and policy, looking at how societal and legal concerns around machine learning are understood and coped with on the ground.